 So, this was pretty tough.
 We wanted to get out into nature, but didn’t have the time to head up for the amazon.
 Our total time was about 11.5 days in Brazil getting in during the afternoon of 3/3 and and flying out at night from São Paulo (GRU) on 3/14.

-Googling about trekking and hiking in Brazil and reading Lonely Planet’s guide lead to a short list and, at that, very vague descriptions of each.
+Googling about trekking and hiking in Brazil and reading Lonely Planet’s guide lead to a short list from off2brazil (google has now marked this link dangerous, so have your script and ad blockers on if you click this link) and, at that, very vague descriptions of each.
 Chapada Diamantina was one that I did see come up several times, so we decided that would be one of our destinations.
 Lonely Planet said there is a “grand circuit” and treks that would take 3 to 5 days (fyi: no one knows what grand circuit is there).
 Chapada Diamantina is located not far from Rio and the timing recommended there fit with our plans to meeting up with our friends for the second half of our trip.

 We would all stay a couple of days in Rio de Janeiro and a few days on Ilha Grande.
 Lastly, Meg and I were going to have around half a day in São Paulo where we planned to fly out of GRU.